Education & Understanding

 What Causes Autism?

-Autism is not caused by parenting or environment.
-Research shows it is influenced by a combination of:
+Autism is not caused by parenting, relationships, or upbringing.
+Research suggests autism is influenced by a combination of genetic, neurological, and developmental factors present from early brain development.

-It is something a child is born with, even if signs appear later.
+Autism is something a person is born with, even if signs become more noticeable over time.

 Reduced response to name